Alzheimer's Advocacy in

 Alzheimer's is a devastating disease that cannot be ignored by federal policymakers.
 Our goal is to see that the federal government takes bold action now to confront this growing crisis.
 Urge your elected officials to enact public policies that provide better health and long-term coverage to ensure high-quality, cost-effective care for the millions of people who face this disease every day.
 Learn more

-As we continue to implement Georgia’s Alzheimer’s and Related Dementias State Plan, this year we focus on two key areas:
+As we continue to implement Georgia’s Alzheimer’s and Related Dementias State Plan, during the 2018 legislative session, we will focus on three key areas: